melasser22/newLms/api-gateway/README.md

 - **Force route refresh**: `kubectl exec` into the pod and run `curl -X POST localhost:8080/actuator/refresh`.
 - **Tenant onboarding**: publish a new route via a `GatewayRouteDefinitionProvider` implementation backed by the onboarding DB; the refresher reloads automatically.
 - **Blue/green deployment**: add weighted routes in config (e.g., `weight: 90` vs `10`) or leverage service mesh rules.
+- **Subscription cache**: subscription lookups are cached for five minutes in Redis using the `gateway.subscription.cache-ttl` setting.
+Evict by deleting keys with the prefix `gateway:subscription:`.

 ## Testing & Quality Gates